mnot/I-D/json-home/draft.md

 An API Home Document (or, interchangeably, "home document") uses the format described in {{RFC7159}}
 and has the media type "application/json-home".

-Its content consists of a root object with a "resources" property, whose member names are link relation types (as defined by {{RFC5988}}), and values are Resource Objects, defined below.
+Its content consists of a root object with:

+* A "resources" member, whose value is an object that describes the resources associated with the API.
+Its member names are link relation types (as defined by {{RFC5988}}), and their values are Resource Objects ({{resource-object}}).

+* Optionally, a "api" member, whose value is an API Object ({{api-object}}) that contains information about the API as a whole.

 For example: